zulip/zulip/templates/zerver/help/import-from-mattermost.md

 ## Import from Mattermost

 First, export your data from Mattermost.
+The instructions below correspond to various common ways Mattermost is installed; if yours isn't covered contact support@zulipchat.com and we'll help you out.

-The instructions below have the commands for the various common ways to run Mattermost.
-Replace `<username>` and `<server_ip>` with appropriate values accordingly.
+Replace `<username>` and `<server_ip>` with the appropriate values below.

 {start_tabs}